sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

 ### Action

 Information about an action that was performed by a player.
+An action is an association between an action type and targets.

 ```javascript
 {